Operation Allen Brook: Operation

-On the morning of 4 May 1968 two Companies of the 2nd Battalion 7th Marines supported by tanks crossed the Liberty Bridge onto the island meeting only light resistance for the first few days.
-On 7 May Company A 1st Battalion 7th Marines relieved one Company from 2/7 Marines and Company K 3/7 Marines was added to the operation.
+On the morning of 4 May 1968 two companies of the 2nd Battalion 7th Marines supported by tanks crossed the Liberty Bridge onto the island meeting only light resistance for the first few days.
+On 7 May Company A 1st Battalion 7th Marines relieved one company from 2/7 Marines and Company K 3/7 Marines was added to the operation.
 By 8 May the Marines had lost nine killed and 57 wounded and the VC 88 killed.
-On the evening of 9 May the Marines encountered heavy resistance at the hamlet of Xuan Dai (2), after calling in air strikes the Marines overran the hamlet resulting in 80 PAVN killed.
+On the evening of 9 May the Marines encountered heavy resistance at the hamlet of Xuan Dai (2).
+After calling in air strikes the Marines overran the hamlet resulting in 80 PAVN killed.

-On 13 May Company I 3rd Battalion 27th Marines was deployed to the Quế Sơn mountains southwest of Go Noi moving east onto the island and the Marines on the island began sweeping west linking up at the Liberty Bridge on 15 May.
+On 13 May Company I 3rd Battalion 27th Marines was deployed to the Quế Sơn mountains southwest of Go Noi moving east onto the island.
+The Marines on the island began sweeping west with the elements linking up at the Liberty Bridge on 15 May.
 Company E 2/7 Marines and the command group were airlifted out of the area on the evening of 15 May.

 The Marines then began a deception plan crossing the Liberty Bridge as if the operation had concluded and then crossing back onto the island on the early morning of 16 May.
-At 09:00 on 16 May 3/7 Marines encountered a PAVN Battalion at the hamlet of Phu Dong (2), the Marines were unable to outflank the PAVN and called in air and artillery support as the battle continued all day.
-By nightfall the PAVN abandoned their positions leaving more than 130 dead while Marine losses were 25 dead and 38 wounded.
-The hamlet was found to contain a PAVN Regimental headquarters and vast quantities of supplies.
+At 09:00 on 16 May 3/7 Marines encountered a PAVN battalion at the hamlet of Phu Dong (2).
+The Marines were unable to outflank the PAVN and called in air and artillery support as the battle continued.
+By nightfall the PAVN abandoned their positions, leaving more than 130 dead while Marine losses were 25 dead and 38 wounded.
+The hamlet was found to contain a PAVN regimental headquarters and vast quantities of supplies.

 On the morning of 17 May 3/7 Marines moved out of Phu Dong (2) patrolling southeast.
 Company I, 3/27 Marines was leading the column when it was ambushed by a strongly entrenched PAVN force near the hamlet of Le Nam (1).
-The other Marine Companies attempted to assist Company I, but the PAVN defenses proved too strong and artillery support was the only way to relieve the pressure on Company I. It was decided that Companies K and L 3/27 Marines would air assault into the area and the first helicopters landed at 15:00 and Company K broke through to relieve Company I at 19:30 while the PAVN withdrew.
+The other Marine companies attempted to assist Company I, but the PAVN defenses proved too strong and artillery support was the only way to relieve the pressure on Company I. It was decided that Companies K and L 3/27 Marines would air assault into the area.
+The first helicopters landed at 15:00 and Company K broke through to relieve Company I at 19:30 while the PAVN withdrew.
 Marine losses were 39 dead and 105 wounded while PAVN losses were 81 killed.
 PFC Robert C. Burke a machine-gunner in Company I would be posthumously awarded the Medal of Honor for his actions during the battle.